+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
 Does this financial product have a sustainable investment objective?
-Yes ● ○ ✓ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Yes • • 🖌 No sust Il make a minimum of ainable investments with an ronmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do It promotes Environmental characteristics and while it its objective a sustainable in have a minimum proportion sustainable investments with an environmental of activities that qualify as sustainable under the EU with an environmental of does not have as nvestment, it will n of 10% of bjective in economic environmentally J Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does sust not qualify as environmentally sustainable under the EU Taxonomy Il make a minimum of ainable investments with a al objective:% with an environmental c economic activities that environmentally sustain Taxonomy with a social objective It promotes E/S characterist make any sustainable investion do not qualify as able under the EU cics, but will not not lay down a list of socially sustainable